rodriguegaspard/flacmanager/README.md

 options:
-  -h, --help            show this help message and exit -d, --directory       Takes directories containing audio files as argument.
+  -h, --help            show this help message and exit -d, --directory       Takes directories as arguments.
-  -R, --recursive       Searches recursively in the directories provided as arguments.
-Can only be used in conjonction with the -d/--directory
-                        flag.
   -l, --list            Prints the metadata of the audio files.
-  -c, --check           Prints metadata issues (missing tags or album covers).
   -r, --rename          Renames files using tracknumber and title metadata.
-  -s [destination], --sort [destination]
+  -s, --sort [destination]
-                        Sorts audio files by artist and by album in folders at the destination specified.
+                        Sorts audio files by artist and by album.
-  -m TAG VALUE, --modify TAG VALUE
+  -m, --modify TAGS VALUE
-                        Modifies TAG value to VALUE.
-  -p IMAGE, --picture IMAGE
-                        Adds IMAGE as cover art.
+                        Replaces all TAG values by VALUE -p, --picture IMAGE   Adds IMAGE as cover art.
   -i, --interactive     Interactive mode.
-  -f TAG VALUE, --filter TAG VALUE
+  -f, --filter TAGS PATTERN
-                        Filters the input files using tag values.
+                        Filters audio files using PATTERN on TAG values.
+Specify multiple tags by separating them with ;
-  -o, --order           Appends the tracknumber (if it exists) to the title tag value, useful for some devices.
+  -o, --order           Appends tracknumber to title.
-  -z, --zeropadding     Automatic left zero-padding for single-digit tracknumbers, so that they're ordered properly.
-  -D, --delete          Deletes every metadata tag from the audio files given as arguments.
+  -D, --delete          Deletes cover art and lyrics from the audio files.
+  -F, --format          Apply one, or several formatting presets.
+  -R, --regex           Multi-tag pattern matching and replace
 ```